-I know, once you wrap bacon around anything, it’s bound (get it) to be tastier, but these really take the carrot!
-The sweetness of the maple syrup glazed over the saltiness of the bacon works beautifully with the cooked carrot.
-These would be a fantastic appetizer to share because they are so easy to make and they are a little different than your standard appetizers.
+Maple Bacon Carrots have the sweetness of maple syrup glazed over the saltiness of the bacon, working beautifully with the cooked carrot.
+It’s an appetizer or side dish that really takes the ‘carrot’!
 I use bacon a lot with vegetables like my Bacon Wrapped Brussels Sprouts and my Bacon Stuffed Mushrooms.
 Hey, if that is the only way to get your daily dose of veggies, it’s a start!

 Maple Bacon Carrots

-It’s amazing how maple and bacon have come together to be such a power couple!
+Maple and bacon have come together to be such a ‘power couple’ in the food world!
 You’ve had maple bacon donuts, right?
 I guess it only makes sense because how many times has your breakfast bacon gotten a little maple syrup on it and you ate it anyway?
-It’s just a perfect combination of sweet and savory.
+It’s a perfect combination of sweet and savory.
 I have even seen maple bacon jam as well as maple bacon brownies.
 Hey, I should get on that brownie one!
 I guess adding a carrot to the mix makes it a little less like a guilty pleasure.

-Yes!
 It’s easy to make bacon-wrapped carrots in an air fryer.
 First, wash and peel the carrots.
 (You may have to trim the ends if they won’t fit into the basket of your air fryer.)
-Next, wrap the raw bacon around each carrot (no pre-baking the bacon in the air fryer recipe).
+Next, wrap the raw bacon around each carrot.

 After wrapping the carrots in bacon, set them in a single layer in the basket of your air fryer.
 Depending on the size of your air fryer, you may have to work in batches.
 Set the air fryer to 385°F and air fry for 10 minutes.
 After ten minutes, carefully brush the maple syrup over each bacon-wrapped carrot.
 Then, air fry for an additional 6-8 minutes, or until the bacon is crispy and the carrots are tender.